The Complexity Classes of Hamming Distance Recoverable Robust Problems: Classes of Recoverable Robust Problems

-In order to correctly define the Hamming distance $\kappa$ for a reduction from a problem \hdrr[P_A] to \hdrr[P_B] based on a universe gadget reduction from $P_A$ to $P_B$, we need to find a solution size function.
-For the sake of simplicity, we only define the solution size for universe gadget reduction from \sat{} to $P_B$.
-For this, we introduce \emph{variable gadgets} and \emph{clause gadgets}. \sat{} has literals as universe elements.
-Furthermore, it includes the following relations not exclusively: \begin{longversion}
+For the sake of simplicity, we only use gadget reductions originating from \sat{}.
+Therefore, we consider the following properties of solutions in a gadget reduction from \sat{}.
+These have to be proven individually for each reduction from \sat{}.
+For this, let $(L,C)$ be a \sat{} instance that consists of literals $L$ and clauses $C$.
+We introduce \emph{variable gadgets} and \emph{clause gadgets}. \sat{} has literals as universe elements.
+Furthermore, it includes the following relations not exclusively: